 IT IS THE MEMBER'S RESPONSIBILITY TO ALLOW AMPLE TIME TO DROP OFF OR MAIL ALL PAYMENTS SO THAT THEY ARE RECEIVED BEFORE THEY BECOME DELINQUENT.
-Any notices or invoices for assessments and/or special assessments will be sent to Members by first-class and/or certified mail addressed to the Member at his/her/their/its address as shown on the books and records of the Mutual.
+Any notices or invoices for assessments and/or special assessments will be sent to Members by first-class and/or certified mail addressed to the Member at his/her/their/its address as shown on the books and records of the Mutual and/or by other delivery method required by Civil Code Section 4040 where applicable.
 However, it is the Member's responsibility to be aware of the assessment payment amounts and due dates and to advise the Mutual of any changes in the Member's mailing address, pursuant to Civil Code Section 4041.

-A late payment charge for a delinquent assessment will be assessed in the amount of seventy-five dollars (\$75) and will be imposed on any assessment payment that is more than fifteen (15) days in arrears.
+A late payment charge for a delinquent assessment will be assessed in an amount equal to ten percent (10%) of the delinquent assessment or ten dollars (\$10), whichever is greater, and will be imposed on any assessment payment that is more than fifteen (15) days in arrears.
 Further, both Civil Code Section 5650 and the Mutual's Governing Documents provide for interest on all sums imposed in accordance with Section 5650, including on delinquent assessment, reasonable fees and costs of collection, and reasonable attorney's fees, which may be imposed thirty (30) days after the assessment is due, at an annual percentage rate of twelve percent (12%).
 Such interest may be imposed and collected regardless of whether the Member's delinquent account is referred to the Mutual's legal counsel and/or collection agent for handling.
 Non-assessment fines, fees, and chargeable services are also subject to a late fee and interest, in an amount determined by Board resolution.